braineatingmachines/braineatingmachines.github.io/_posts/2026-01-15-first-lego-league-future.md

 ![/assets/img/fll-futures/kit-pieces.webp](/assets/img/fll-futures/kit-pieces.webp)

 ## Our Response
-This is a **BIG**, but welcoming change.
+This is a **BIG** and welcomed change.
 It presents an opportunity to adopt modern computing and AI concepts with greater emphasis on transferable programming and engineering skills.
-It is going to be an interesting evolution for FLL and teams on how they use the new hardware.
+It will be an interesting evolution for FLL and teams as they explore the new hardware.

-Some of the sensors from the Spike prime kit are not as widely used in the competitions.
-Also the barriers for entry for some kids was way steeper than usual, and past couple of year's challenges, had turned into a line-following robot challenge.
-Considering all of these, I think this is a good change.
+Some of the sensors from the SPIKE™ Prime kit were not as widely used in competitions.
+Additionally, the barriers to entry for some students were steeper than usual, and the past couple of years' challenges had turned into line-following robot challenges.
+Considering all of these factors, we believe this is a positive change.

-The format and approach on how FIRST wants FLL to solve the challenges is closely aligned with how FTC and FRC championship games are run.
+The format and approach FIRST has outlined for FLL to solve challenges is more closely aligned with how FTC and FRC championship games are run.

 ### AI Camera
 ![/assets/img/fll-futures/pose-estimation.gif](/assets/img/fll-futures/pose-estimation.gif)

-The new AI kit seems to have a camera, or some kind of an optical device included.
-Having AI/ML vision models tuned to solve a particular problem, similar to [teachable machine by Google](https://teachablemachine.withgoogle.com/) should be interesting for kids.
+The new AI kit includes a camera or optical device.
+Having AI/ML vision models tuned to solve specific problems, similar to [Teachable Machine by Google](https://teachablemachine.withgoogle.com/), should be interesting for students.

-### Two types of teams.
+### Two Types of Teams
-For now, we are looking to participate in both.
-We have teams who will continue with the Founders Edition for 2026-2027 season, and are also looking to form new teams to participate with the Future Edition of FLL.
+We are planning to participate in both editions.
+We have teams that will continue with the Founders Edition for the 2026-2027 season, and we are also forming new teams to participate in the Future Edition of FLL.

-The curriculum will grow with additional AI enabled sensors, so will the FLL challenges, but the principles on how a robot moves remains the same.
-We are keeping our eyes and ears glued for the announcements from FIRST & LEGO.
+The curriculum will evolve with AI-enabled sensors, as will the FLL challenges, but the principles of how a robot moves remain the same.
+We are closely monitoring announcements from FIRST and LEGO.
 As we gather more information and participate in their roadshows, we will keep the community updated.

 Join our [waitlist](/waitlist) and [Discord](https://discord.gg/NwwZeJHwca) channel to keep yourself updated.